documentation

 Licensing

-Exolvra tiers gate features and user counts.
-This page covers activating a license key, reading your current entitlements, tracking seat usage, and what happens when a license expires.
+Every Exolvra install starts as a full-product free trial — nothing is locked, the time limit is the only boundary.
+This page covers the trial, activating a license key, reading your current entitlements, and what happens when a trial or license expires.

 What this page is for